Productive, smart and connected

 Local production

-Promoting local production that is environmentally responsible and socially inclusive is a key factor in sustainable urban development.
-Supporting local businesses – including small and artisanal companies – fosters economic activity and job creation, and enhances resilience against global supply chain disruptions.
+Promoting environmentally responsible and socially inclusive local production is crucial for sustainable urban development.
+Supporting small businesses, including artisanal craft companies, fosters economic activity and job creation, enhancing resilience against global supply chain disruptions.

-Consumption of locally sourced goods also reduces cities’ carbon footprints, especially when supported by sustainable production methods and actions such as waste prevention, re-use and recycling, further supporting local resources and jobs.
+Consumption of locally sourced goods, such as local dairy, farm, and food products, reduces cities’ carbon footprints.
+This is especially effective when paired with sustainable production methods like waste prevention, re-use, and recycling, further supporting local resources and jobs

 See all resources